pinantyo/Parallelism-Hyperparameter-Tuning/README.md

-# Parallelism-Hyperparameter-Tuning
+# Parallelism-Hyperparameter-Tuning Task

-Parallelism Hyperparameter Tuning for Student Performance Analytics
+Hyperparameter Tuning for Student Performance Analytics using GridSearchCV, and RandomizedSearchCV with process parallelism method from joblib, multithreading, and multiprocessing library.

+## Tools
+- Scikit
+- Dask
+- Joblib
+- Multithreading
+- Multiprocessing